 In the digital era, IT organizations that identify and understand patterns in vast and diverse data are best equipped to find, fix, and prevent performance-related problems.
-However, when digital transformation’s (DX) promise of hybrid and multi-cloud infrastructure creates complexity and outpaces IT performance management processes, it’s time to apply the power of artificial intelligence (AI) to IT operations (ITOps).
+However, when the digital transformation (DX) promise of hybrid and multi-cloud infrastructure creates complexity and outpaces IT performance management processes, it’s time to apply the power of artificial intelligence to IT operations (ITOps).

 4 Steps to Successful AIOps